tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

   milliseconds, taken to send a single request to the companion service take from a rolling window of tracked send times (e.g. the maximum send time over the past minute).
+- `data_companion_send_bytes` - A counter indicating the number of bytes sent to the data companion since node startup.
+- `data_companion_buffer_size` - A gauge indicating the number of requests currently being buffered on disk on behalf of the companion service for each kind of request.
-- `data_companion_buffer_utilization` - A gauge indicating how much of the request buffer has been used.
+- `data_companion_buffer_size_bytes` - A gauge indicating how much data is being buffered by Tendermint on disk, in bytes, on behalf of the companion service, for each kind of request.

 ## Implications